wendlers/install-propeller-toolchain/README.md

 However, on a ARM machine you will end up with a working propeller-gcc including wirkin C-libraries and binutils, but you will not get the loader nor gdb.

+However, it is possible to copy the SPIN binaries genarated on a intel platform to the non intel build host, and make propeller-loader and gdb compile.
+If you like to try that, you could enable "USE_LOADER_HACK" in the "config.inc" file.

 Requirements
 ------------